A female president of Italy? | The parliamentary system has historically been sexist

 From rome

 The president of the Chamber of Deputies, Roberto Fico, announced this Tuesday that the Italian Parliament will meet on January 24 to vote for the new President of the Republic.
 In Italy the president is elected by the members of Parliament (321 senators and 630 deputies) and the regions (58) and not by popular vote as in Argentina.
 It is still not clear, however, who the possible candidates will be.
 Three names appear repeatedly on the list: the current prime minister Mario Draghi, the former center-right prime minister Silvio Berlusconi and the current president Sergio Mattarella.
-But there is also talk of the possibility that, for the first time in history, a woman could be elected president.
+But there is also talk of the possibility that, for the first time in history, a woman might be elected president.

-The Republic of Italy, born after World War II in 1946, never had a female president.
+The Republic of Italy, born following World War II in 1946, never had a female president.
 His parliamentary system It has been quite macho.
 Currently women occupy half of the positions that men occupy, both in the Senate and in the Chamber of Deputies.

 Although it should be noted that a woman who fought in the anti-fascist resistance, like Nilde Iotti, was one of the first women to enter Parliament as a deputy in 1948.
 Nilde Iotti, a member of the Italian Communist Party (PCI) was also the first female president of the Chamber of Deputies where she was from 1972 to 1992.
 She was a candidate for the presidency of the republic in 1992, supported by her party, the Partido Democrático della Izquierda (PDS ex PCI), but was not elected.
 Other women have been candidates in these decades for the Presidency of the Republic, among them Emma Bonino of the Radical Party, and Rosa Russo Iervolino, of the Democratic Party.
 But they never made it to office.